securityfirst/tent-content/contents_en/communications/social-media/advanced/Protect-your-privacy.md

 [Title]: # (Protect your privacy)
 [Order]: # (4)

-# Privacy for writers, bloggers, journalists, and commentators
+# For yourself

 ## Domain name registration
 When you register a domain name, your contact information is made public.
 This is a transparency requirement in many countries.

-*	Use an organisational address and phone number or one that does not reveal your home location.
+*	Use a work address and phone number or one that does not reveal your home location.
 * 	Create an email account exclusively for managing the domain.

 *Note: Domain proxy services which offer to protect privacy for a fee have proven unreliable in the face of legal or public pressure to reveal registry information.*